PRO100BYTE/ProjectArcade-Wiki/tutorials/adding-retroarch-shader-sets-to-projectarcade.md

-## Adding a new Shader in the Retrobat menu
+## Adding a new Shader in the ProjectArcade menu

-Let's say you want to add the Shader "advcartoon" to Retrobat, the shader is available both for GLSL and SLANG:
+Let's say you want to add the Shader "advcartoon" to ProjectArcade, the shader is available both for GLSL and SLANG:

 | ![](<../.gitbook/assets/image (4).png>) | ![](<../.gitbook/assets/image (1) (1).png>) |
 | --------------------------------------- | ------------------------------------------- |

 The shader is located in the `\retroarch\shaders\shaders_xxxx\cel` folder and is named "advcartoon.glslp".

-To add it to Retrobat, go to the `\system\shaders\configs` folder and create a new folder, name it for example "advcartoon":
+To add it to ProjectArcade, go to the `\system\shaders\configs` folder and create a new folder, name it for example "advcartoon":

 <figure><img src="https://i.imgur.com/xkrY1en.png" alt=""><figcaption></figcaption></figure>